I wanted to make a handmade gift for my baby's first birthday, so I made rainbow gnomes using this free gnome pattern

 I'd been reading about sensory education in the child development books.
 They talk about exposing young children to natural materials such as wood and wool instead of all plastic.

 I want my child to develop a taste for natural materials, literally in this case, since I know she'll chew them!
-So these gnomes made of large wooden pegs and embroidered wool felt seemed like a great idea.
+So these gnomes made of large wooden peg dolls and embroidered wool felt seemed like a great idea.
 And I loved the rainbow of colors.

 There are six rainbow gnomes in the group: